 Bags and other possessions in examinations

-**Students may take drinking water into exam venues and are advised to do so in very warm weather**.
+**Students may take still drinking water into exam venues and are advised to do so in hot weather.
+Students must not bring into exam rooms anything which might cause disturbance to other candidates **.

-**Students are also reminded that all answer books, statistical tables, statutes etc provided to candidates in examinations are University property and MUST NOT be removed from examination rooms.
-Candidates are reminded that unauthorised removal of such materials constitutes theft**.
+**Students are also reminded that ALL answer books, statistical tables, law statutes etc provided to candidates in examinations are University property and MUST NOT BE REMOVED from examination rooms.
+Examination candidates are reminded that the deliberate removal of such materials constitutes theft**.

-If you are an undergraduate student who is due to graduate in this July, an electronic document (the Higher Education Achievement Report - HEAR) now replaces the traditional transcript.
-Further details of this can be found on the Higher Education Achievement Report (HEAR) webpages on this website.
-Please be advised that this record of achievement cannot be issued until your degree has been conferred and all of your module marks have been validated and loaded into the University student record system by the relevant academic departments.
+If you are an undergraduate student who is due to graduate at the end of this academic year, an electronic document (the Higher Education Achievement Report or HEAR) has replaced the traditional transcript.
+Further details of this can be found on the Higher Education Achievement Report (HEAR) webpages on this website (see link on the left-hand side of this page).
+Please note that your final record of achievement cannot be issued until your degree or other qualification has been conferred and all of your module marks have been validated and loaded into the University student record system by the relevant academic department(s).

-If you are a graduate of the University prior to summer 2012 and require a transcript you may request one by completing the form available here.
-Please note that processing transcripts from previous years can take up to 6 weeks.
+If you graduated from the University *before* summer 2012 (that is, before the introduction of the HEAR) and require a transcript you may request one by completing the form available here.
+Please note that processing transcripts from previous years can take up to 8 weeks owing to the need in some cases to obtain module mark data from individual academic departments.

-Taught postgraduate students will currently continue to receive a University transcript by post.
+Taught postgraduate students will currently continue to receive a University transcript by post (although the HEAR will be extended to taught postgraduate students in due course).

 **In case the University should need to contact you by post after your graduation, please do make sure that your home address on your central student record is up to date and correct**.